utpaldwivedi/yt-downloader_bot/README.md

 # Youtube Video Downloader Bot

 It is designed to get direct download links of Youtube videos with resolution 720p or less.
-This is a helpful tool when user has a limited connection to internet.
+This is a helpful tool when user has a limited connection to internet.</br></br>
+`pyTelegramBotAPI` - used to connect to the bot and send and receive data.</br>
+`pytubefix` - used to get download links for Youtube videos</br>

 Bot link - `https://t.me/yt_downloader_utpal_bot`